gasangw/NestJS-Interview-Questions-And-Answers/README.md

     **[⬆ Back to Top](#table-of-contents)**

 50. ### What is the difference between dependency injection and inversion of control (IoC)?
+    Dependency Injection is a design pattern where components receive their dependencies from an external source rather than creating them internally.

     **[⬆ Back to Top](#table-of-contents)**